-Course Format: The content of this course is delivered through a traditional lecture/discussion format.
+The content of this course is delivered through a traditional lecture/discussion format.
 In addition, course concepts are learned through self-study, collaborative study, and small group discussions.
 It is expected (and encouraged) that students will learn content addressed in the course and discuss the concepts with other students and professionals outside of class to improve comprehension of the assessment knowledge base.
 Evaluation consists of several course projects as well as a mid-term and final exam.
-In this course our focus will be on these major objectives (as assessed by the IDEA course evaluation system): Gaining factual knowledge (terminology, classifications, methods, trends).
-Learning fundamental principles, generalizations, or theories. nt: Learning to apply course material (to improve thinking, problem solving, and decisions.)
-2) Developing specific skills, competencies, and points of view needed by professionals in the field most closely related to this course 3) Develop skill in expressing oneself orally or in writing.
+In this course our focus will be on these major objectives (as assessed by the IDEA course evaluation system): Essential: Gaining factual knowledge (terminology, classifications, methods, trends).
+Learning fundamental principles, generalizations, or theories.
+Important: Learning to apply course material (to improve thinking, problem solving, and decisions.)
+Developing specific skills, competencies, and points of view needed by professionals in the field most closely related to this course Develop skill in expressing oneself orally or in writing.
 Learning how to find and use resources for answering questions or solving problems.
-Course Content: I. Introduction to Measurement and Evaluation 1.
-Introduction to wreasurement and Evaluation II.
-Linking Program Development with Measurement and Evaluation A. The Four Learning Domains B. Needs Assessment C. Program Development Establishing a program philosophy
+Introduction to Measurement and Evaluation II.
+Linking Program Development with Measurement and Evaluation A. The Four Learning Domains B. Needs Assessment

+- 1. Establishing a program philosophy

 - 2. Developing program goals

 - 3. Planning program activities

 - 4. Delivering the program

 - 5. Evaluating and improving the program